Parents, who have suffered the pain, the anguish of losing a child deals with this torment constantly.

 3.)
 Increase sexual predator/offender registration and reporting requirements.

 4.)
 Sexual predators who murder their victims now qualify for the death penalty in capital cases.

 6.)
-Require those already convicted of sex crimes to have electronic monitoring for the remainder of their probation
+Require those already convicted of sex crimes to have electronic monitoring for the rest of their probation

 7.)
 Require all county misdemeanor probation officials to search the sexual offender registry when a new offender assigned to them.

-Throughout the United States there are many sex offenders who have fallen thought the cracks?
+Throughout the United States, there are many sex offenders who have fallen through the cracks?
 They have changed their identity and not re-registering once moved such offenders manipulate the system.
 North Carolina like many states has such problems and authorities limited till the laws change.
 There are many John Couey types and one could be living next to you?